-Believing that God creates and redeems humanity by "word" and "word made flesh," the MTS community takes seriously the agency of language within the classroom and the sanctuary.
+Believing that God creates and redeems humanity by 'word' and 'word made flesh,' the MTS community takes seriously the agency of language within the classroom and the sanctuary.
 The use of inclusive language in writing and speaking expresses respect for all persons.
 It promotes reconciliation and harmony while affirming every member of the human family as no less than a child of God.
-The practice of using diverse and inclusive names, pronouns, and metaphors with reference to God in classroom discussion, worship, and in written assignments honors the expanding theological perspectives of participants in the MTS community while recognizing that the fullness of God is beyond all human naming.
+In our language by, to, and about human beings, we require the use of inclusive language in accordance with standard academic practice.
+In our language by, to, and about God, we encourage the use of the full range of Biblical language and metaphors, affirming with the Great Tradition of Christian history that God is neither male nor female, and that the fullness of God is beyond all human naming.